jaynwanze/git-trunk-exercise/README.md

 # Trunk-based Branching Exercise

 An exercise for learning the [Trunk-based development model](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
 This exercise will walk your team through adding features to an example application.

+Read the instructions for each stage carefully.
+If you're not sure what the instructions mean stop and take time to understand them. __If you rush into running Git commands you'll make mistakes and they can be difficult to undo.__

 ## Scenario